Skip to content

 4. You are assigned the Organization manager role in the newly created organization and can invite other team members.

-For the rest of the workflow, you must have one active organization selected.
+For the rest of the workflow, one active organization must be selected.

 Add first provider#